thomasclarke1969/documentation/guide/ios/querying.md

 ```

 #LYRQueryControllerDelegate
 The `LYRQueryController` declares the `LYRQueryControllerDelegate` protocol.
-The `LYRQueryController` itself listens for changes that occur upon Layer model objects in response to synchrnonization by observing the `LYRClientObjectsDidChangeNotification` key.
+The `LYRQueryController` itself listens for changes that occur upon Layer model objects in response to synchronization by observing the `LYRClientObjectsDidChangeNotification` key.
 When changes occur which effect objects in the controllers results set, or new objects which fit the controller's query criteria are created, the controller will inform it's delegate.
 Application will then be able to update their UI in response to these changes.

 The following represents the ideal implementation of the `LYRQueryControllerDelegate` methods for a `UITableViewController`.
-This implmentation with handle animating a UITableView in response to changes on Layer model objects.
+This implementation with handle animating a UITableView in response to changes on Layer model objects.

 ```
 - (void)queryControllerWillChangeContent:(LYRQueryController *)queryController